Colin-Czarnik/RecipeRatingsTextAnalysis/README.md

 ></iframe>

 We can see that after a certain threshold, the Validation MSE plummets for the final model when we decrease our alpha for our Lasso Regression pipeline, with the number of max features of the TF-IDF Vectorizer for "Reviews" not making as much of a significant contribution in the performance of the final baseline.
 This signals that regularization strength has a much greater impact on model performance than the size of the TF-IDF vocabulary.
 In other words, once enough informative review terms are included in the model, further increasing the number of features yields diminishing returns.
-Notably, the best-performing model used the smallest alpha value (10^-5^), implying that very minimal regularization yielded the lowest average validation error.
+Notably, the best-performing model used a very small alpha value (10^-5^), implying that very minimal regularization yielded the lowest average validation error.
 This suggests that our final model actually benefits from retaining more and more of the original feature weights, and that the data (particuarly the textual reviews) contains enough valuable information to justify a more flexible and complex model.
 In summary, while increasing the number of review features helps up to a certain extent, allowing the model more freedom to leverage these features with a smaller regaularization penalty leads to the greatest performance gains.